BEGC25/Medical-Management-System/replit.md

 # Bahr El Ghazal Clinic Management System

 ## Overview
-This full-stack web application is an offline-capable healthcare management system for the Bahr El Ghazal Clinic in rural South Sudan.
-It digitalizes patient management, treatment tracking, laboratory testing with automated clinical interpretation, X-ray/ultrasound examinations, pharmacy inventory with FEFO batch tracking, service pricing, billing with granular per-test payment support, payment processing, financial reporting, and patient discharge documentation.
-The project aims to provide a professional, world-class enterprise healthcare solution that is also simple and clear for rural clinic staff, ultimately improving healthcare delivery in the region.
+This full-stack web application is an offline-capable healthcare management system designed for the Bahr El Ghazal Clinic in rural South Sudan.
+Its primary purpose is to digitalize and streamline patient management, treatment tracking, laboratory testing with automated clinical interpretation, radiology (X-ray/ultrasound) examinations, pharmacy inventory with FEFO batch tracking, service pricing, billing with granular payment support, and financial reporting.
+The system aims to provide a professional, enterprise-grade healthcare solution that remains simple and clear for local clinic staff, ultimately enhancing healthcare delivery in the region.

 ## User Preferences
 - **Communication Style**: Simple, everyday language (non-technical)